travis-ci/docs-travis-ci-com/user/encryption-keys.md

 secure: ".... encrypted data ...."
 ```

-Now you can place it in the `.travis.yml` file or, add it automatically by running:
+Now you can place it in the `.travis.yml` file.

+You can also skip the above, and add it automatically by running:
 ```bash
 travis encrypt SOMEVAR="secretvalue" --add
 ```